trioxtron/mac-conf/README.md

 # MacOS Config
+## Purpose

-This repository to simplify the process of setting up a new Mac.
-It includes a list of software, configurations, and tools that I use on a daily basis.
+This document is a guide to setting up a new MacOS machine for development.
+It includes a list of applications and configurations that I use on a daily basis.

-It's based on homebrew to keep everything up to date and the applications in sync across multiple machines.
+## Running

-Have a look into the [Makefile](Makefile) to see all available commands.
+Have a look into the [Makefile](Makefile) to see what commands are available.

-The repository also contains configuration files for the following tools:

-- Karabiner-Elements
-- rectangle
-- iterm2